Nezteb/existence-is-pain/README.md

 * Why Elixir?
   * Because I want to learn it.
 * Why PHP?
   * Because I want to learn it.
-* Why Go?
-  * Because I want to learn it.
 * Why Javascript/Phaser/ThreeJS?
   * Because I want to learn it.